What are compute servers?

 Please do not run applications such as web browsers or email clients on the compute servers; general-purpose computing should be done on your desktop if you have one, or on an application server if you are connecting remotely.
 Likewise, compute-intensive processes should not be run on the application servers as they are meant for general-purpose computing.

 Although most software on the compute servers should be available as part of the packages provided by the OS vendor, some software which is provided by alternate sources resides in /opt.
-Matlab is one such piece of software, and there will be multiple version available in /opt as they are released.
 You should consider setting your PATH or using aliases to make running software in /opt easier; your Point of Contact (PoC) can assist you with this.

 If a desired (but not installed) package is available as part of our current Ubuntu distribution, contact your Point of Contact (PoC) and have them put in a request that it be added to core software.